angular-schule/angular-cli-ghpages/docs/README_contributors.md

 ## Keeping track of all the forks

 [ngx-deploy-starter](https://github.com/angular-schule/ngx-deploy-starter/) and
-[angular-cli-ghpages](https://github.com/angular-schule/angular-cli-ghpages/) (both developed by Johannes Hoppe) are follow-up projects of the depcrecated [ngx-gh demo](https://github.com/mgechev/ngx-gh).
+[angular-cli-ghpages](https://github.com/angular-schule/angular-cli-ghpages/) (both developed by Johannes Hoppe) are follow-up projects of the deprecated [ngx-gh demo](https://github.com/mgechev/ngx-gh).
-This project was a follow-up of the deploy shematics from the [angularfire](https://github.com/angular/angularfire/) project.
+This project was a follow-up of the deploy schematics from the [angularfire](https://github.com/angular/angularfire/) project.

-To stay in sync with the stuff that the Angular team is doing, we want to keep an eye on the following files
+To stay in sync with the stuff the Angular team is doing, you might want to keep an eye on the following files:

 - [builder.ts](https://github.com/angular/angularfire/blob/master/src/schematics/deploy/builder.ts)
 - [actions.ts](https://github.com/angular/angularfire/blob/master/src/schematics/deploy/actions.ts)